Qorvo/qpg-openthread/gp712/doc/README.md

 - Kernel drivers
   - Driver `.ko` files, the necessary deploy instruction and other documentation need to be obtained through <LPW.support@qorvo.com> or through your business contact.

 All the parts in _User space_ will be compiled into a single executable `.elf` file.
-This executable communicates with RPi kernel drivers provided in the GP712 development kit.
+This executable communicates with the RPi kernel drivers provided in the GP712 Development Kit.

-To obtain the development kit and associated drivers contact us at <LPW.support@qorvo.com> or through your business contact.
+To obtain the Development Kit and associated drivers contact us at <LPW.support@qorvo.com> or through your business contact.

 ### Getting Qorvo *OpenThread*